igorkry/tnt4j-streams/README.md

 This sample shows how to stream activity events received over Apache Kafka transport as messages.
 Sample also shows how to use stacked parsers technique to extract message payload data.

-Sample files can be found in `samples\kafka` directory.
+Sample files can be found in `samples/kafka` directory.

 Sample stream configuration:
 ```xml